Tourism Fernie Home Page

 Wildfire & Air Quality Updates

-No wildfires in immediate area.
+No wildfires in Fernie or surrounding area.
 View image gallery above for regular images of the Fernie sky.

 7 DAY WEATHER FORECAST

-There are no current open fire bans and campfires are ALLOWED as of June 21st, 2025.
+Campfires are ALLOWED as of July 8th, 2025.
 See official website for details.

 Category 3 Fires (larger than 2m x 3m) are prohibited from Friday, May 30, 2025.
 This does not affect campfires.